Thursday, July 8, 2010

 Breaks Dog's Back

-Oakland County, MI - Back in June, Gloria and Steve Chrisman, like countless others, witnessed pit bull dog aggression first hand.
-This aggression is acceptable by pit bull owners, advocates and pro-pit bull lobbying groups.
+Oakland County, MI - Back in June, Gloria and Steve Chrisman, like many others, witnessed pit bull dog aggression first hand.
+This aggression is acceptable by pit bull owners, advocates and pit bull lobbying groups.
 Such groups claim that pit bulls are dog-aggressive not human-aggressive and therefore do not pose a risk to the public.
-Large animal advocacy groups like Best Friends and the ASPCA support this deceptive claim and strongly oppose pit bull laws, including pit bull sterilization.
+Animal advocacy groups like Best Friends and the ASPCA support this deceptive claim and strongly pit bull laws, including pit bull sterilization.

 These groups deny the dangerous genetic traits of pit bulls, such as explosive dog aggression, a lethal bite style and a tenacious manner of attack.
 In addition to ignoring the death pit bulls inflict upon animals, they are immune to the human suffering and trauma that owners experience when watching a beloved pet die a savage death.
-Except for PETA, no national animal advocacy group1 openly addresses the horrific fate suffered by countless pets, horses and livestock: Death by the jaws of a pit bull.
+Except for PETA, no animal advocacy group openly addresses the horrific fate suffered by countless pets and livestock: Death by the jaws of a pit bull.

 DogsBite.org uses the terminology "explosive dog aggression" to describe pit bull aggression.
-The incident involving the Chrismans' dog is just one more painful example.
-Pit bulls will crash through windows, burst through screen doors and chew through cages to attack innocent animals.2 Though stated in the article, it must be noted that pit bulls jaws do not physically lock.
+The incident involving the Chrismans' dog is just one more example.
+Pit bulls will crash through windows, burst through screen doors and chew through cages to attack innocent animals.
+Though stated in the article, pit bulls jaws do not physically lock.
 Pit bulls were created to kill other dogs.
 Sheer tenacity is required to finish the kill, which is why the little Yorkie was not released.

 Gloria Chrisman: